 E cannot say much for the success of the forgeries of the italic and roman figure Brazilians; for the authors of them can only hope to impose on very young collectors, with their miserable imitations.
-Nevertheless, as some of our readers may possibly be taken in by them, we will proceed to only income the process of the forgeries of the italic and roman possibly be taken in by them, we will proceed to contain the process of the forgeries of the italic and roman figure Brazilians; for the authors of them.

-out the principal differences which exist between them and the originals.
+Nevertheless, as some of our readers may possibly be taken in by them, we will proceed to point out the principal differences which exist between them and the originals.

-ITALIC FIGURES, 10, 30, 60, 90, 180, 300, 600 REIS.
+ITALIC FIGURES, 10, 30, 60, 90, 180, 300, 600 KEIS.

 Forged.-Thin, irregularly made, white wove paper; groundwork of design composed of dots; figures of value very coarse, and only partially outlined in some of the values.
 The dotted groundwork of the forgeries will always afford instant means for their detection, so that it is scarcely necessary to take each stamp and describe it; but there are many points of difference in the numerals.
-For instance, in the forged 10 reis, the figure 1 is very blunt at the top and bottom; whereas, in the original, both are sharply pointed.
+For instance, in the forged 10 reis, the figure I is very blunt at the top and bottom; whereas, in the original, both are sharply pointed.